Skip to content

 bitspath-smsgw

-SMS Gateway binary — SIP MESSAGE bridged to cellular MT-SMS via the SIGTRAN stack
+SMS Gateway binary: SIP MESSAGE bridged to cellular MT-SMS via the SIGTRAN stack, multi-operator prefix routing, delivery callbacks

 Wire-level support